 This verb has other meanings.
 Perhaps it would be better if you check the dictionary yourself.
 Search the dictionary for encontrar and also encontrarse.

 If you read the post that I wrote to Hoogeveen19, there is something in that post that might help.

-By the way, pronominal verbs are not classified as transitive verbs or intransitive verbs (because they are flexible).
+By the way, all pronominal verbs can serve as transitive verbs and most can also serve as as intransitive verbs (because they are flexible).